sebpalluel/web3-monorepo/README.md

 <p align="center"><img src="https://user-images.githubusercontent.com/11297176/196225336-16072309-c798-4263-85ed-b5332509dc99.jpeg" width="20%"></p>

-The command `pnpm start` will launch the `graphql-codegen`script.
+The command `pnpm graphql-codegen` will launch the `graphql-codegen`script.
 All the codegen definitions are written in the file `codegen.yml`.

 The generator is divided in two parts, corresponding to the role of `user` and `admin`, targeting the graphql hasura server for those respective roles.